 “For my part, I know nothing with any certainty, but the sight of the stars makes me dream.”
 Vincent Van Gogh

 One key thing about this time was that the things I considered certainties were put to the test, and I realised I don’t think you can ever be certain about anything, ever.
 This is a good thing, and you can step up to celebrate just how much benefit there is amidst the throes of uncertainty.

 Establish why you do what you do:

 The first area to address is your personal development; reflect again on why you do what you do.
 When things are uncertain and you’re feeling concerned or afraid, your real motivation will come out.
 When Alec died I had to find my motivations instead of sharing his, my world was changing, and I had to find a new place within it.
 This may feel uncomfortable, or even quite awful, yet this is where growth comes from.
 We are at our most resilient when we can look at ourselves in the mirror and know who we are.
 Tough times don’t last but tough people do.
 And we do that by being brutally honest with ourselves, and using every opportunity as one for growth, even amidst uncertainty.

 Push you out of the nest:

 Let’s be honest, most of us won’t push for change unless it first pushes itself upon us.
-I would never have found the opportunities and fresh starts that came after losing Alec, if I wasn’t forced to step out of my comfort zone.
+I would never have found the opportunities and fresh starts that came after losing Alec if I wasn’t forced to step out of my comfort zone.
 This is true for all of us, and it is also true for you today.
-Now is the time that people are taking risks, because they have to.
+Now is the time that people are taking risks because they have to.
 When things are safe and comfortable, no one will take the sort of chances that you have to when you feel like your survival depends upon it.
-Opportunity comes in the midst of uncertainty, this is your chance to expand and look at new moves.
+Opportunity comes amid uncertainty, this is your chance to expand and look at new moves.
 Now is the time to jump out of the nest and try some new things.

 Invent something new: